GitTFJ/correlated_effect_model/README.md

 the manipulated data

-visualise.Rmd - This script presents the model outputs, summaries and figures needed to reproduce the analyses presented in \[CENSORED - AWAITING PUBLICATION\]
+visualise.Rmd - This script presents the model outputs, summaries and figures needed to reproduce the analyses presented in 'Non-random data structures mask trends in global biodiversity'

 Each of these scripts contains comprehensive annotation.
 However, if any questions related to the analyses remain, please contact me